commercionetwork/Commercio-Wallet-App/README.md

 Fell free to open issue [here](https://github.com/commercionetwork/Commercio-Wallet-App/issues)

-Attention : This is not a customer service area.
-The app is free usage as it is
+Attention : This is not an Online customer service area.
+The app is free usage as it is !

 Our staff will examine any type of issue and will reply when possible following our internal devloping queue